Deer Hunting Regulations

 - Only black powder or black powder equivalents, such as Pyrodex and Triple Se7en, may be used with a muzzleloading firearm when engaged in hunting.
 Modern smokeless powder is strictly prohibited while hunting game with a muzzleloading firearm.

 - Special Areas Deer Management Zones may have regulations that differ from the statewide regulations.
+See Deer Hunting Season Special Areas Information for details.

-Blinds and Tree Stands
+Blinds and Treestands

 All firearm and bow and arrow deer hunters utilizing a ground blind when a firearm deer season is concurrently open must display 200 square inches of hunter orange atop the blind and visible from all sides or within five feet outside the blind and higher than the blind or at least three feet off the ground, whichever is higher.
-During these concurrent seasons, bowhunters in tree stands also should consider wearing hunter orange.
+During these concurrent seasons, bowhunters in treestands also should consider wearing hunter orange.

 A “ground blind” is defined as a temporary, man-made structure used for the purpose of concealing from sight a person who is hunting.
 A ground blind is not a naturally occurring feature that a hunter merely uses for concealment.